 Attachment is a part of everyone’s life.
-It is our bond with those we turn to when in distress or need of comfort and closeness.
+It is our bond with those we turn to when in distress or when in need of comfort and closeness.
 Sometimes we feel that we are losing that attachment–connection–with our teens.
 As friends, classmates, coaches and other adults in their lives seem to become more and more important, we see less and less of them and feel less and less involved in their lives.
-Our natural reaction is to increase our attempts to be more involved–we ask a lot of questions, push for more time together, hold tight to the limits and structure we have been used to with them.
-This transition to young adulthood can be just as difficult for us as it is for them!
+Our natural reaction can be to increase our attempts to be more involved–we ask a lot of questions, push for more time together, hold tight to the limits and structure we have been used to with them.
+This transition to young adulthood can be just as difficult for us as it is for them.

 Even though our teens look to their friends for some of their attachment needs, they still look to us as parents to be their “safe haven”- to be their source of safety, comfort and closeness.
 Despite what their behaviour might hint at, they still need us.
 Attachment with our teens looks different now that they are exploring their independence and it is up to us to navigate the relationship a bit differently.
 We can encourage healthy connection with our teens while at the same time, respecting their independence.

 We all know how important this is and yet it can be one of the most difficult tasks of parenting.
 In our busy worlds, those moments of full connection, when we are able to be fully available are rare and precious.
 But it matters so very much.
 If we take the time to give our kids our FULL attention – no texting, work-related tasks, or our own problems; If we try hard to listen with an open mind and keep advice to a minimum; And, if we communicate a genuine interest in what our teen is doing, feeling, thinking…it will make a difference.